qrzn23/min/wip/magick/content.md

 **It is of the utmost importance to the “Clairvoyant” or "traveller in the fine body" to be able to find his way to any desired plane, and operate therein as its ruler.**

-**The Neophyte of A.·.A.·.is examined most strict ly in this practice before he is passed to the degree of Zelator.**
+**The Neophyte of A∴A∴is examined most strict ly in this practice before he is passed to the degree of Zelator.**

 In “Rising on the Planes” one must usually pass clear through the Astral to the Spiritual.
 Sonie will be unable to do this.
 The “fine body” which is good enough to subsist on lower planes, a shadow among shadows, will fall to penetrate the higher strata.
 It requires a great development of this body, and an intense infusion of the highest spiritual constituents of man, before he can pierce the veils.
 The constant practice of Magick is the best preparation possible.
 Even though the human consciousness fall to reach the goal, the consciousness of the fine body itself may do so, wherefore whoso travels in that body on a subsequent occasion may be found worthy; and its success will react favourably on the human consciousness, and increase its likelihood of success in its next magical operation.